HectorCorbellini/codefolio-hub/README.md

 ## 🔧 Project Demo Functionality

-This portfolio includes functionality to launch demos of featured projects:
+This portfolio showcases several interactive projects with demo capabilities:

-1. **Caesar Cipher**: A Java-based encryption tool with a Swing GUI interface
+1. **Caesar Cipher**: A Java-based encryption tool with a Swing GUI interface that demonstrates encryption/decryption using the Caesar cipher method
-2. **Ecosystem Simulation**: A Java simulation of an ecosystem with various species
+2. **Ecosystem Simulation**: A Java simulation of an ecosystem with various species that visualizes population dynamics
-3. **Code Processor**: A Python-based code analysis and processing tool
+3. **Code Processor**: A Python-based code analysis and processing tool for examining and transforming source code

-The demos are launched through an Express backend that executes the appropriate files when the "Launch Demo" button is clicked.
+The demo functionality is implemented through an Express backend that executes the appropriate files when the "Launch Demo" button is clicked.
+When running locally, this allows direct launching of applications from the portfolio interface.

+Note: The demo functionality works best when running the portfolio locally with both the frontend and backend servers active.

 ## 🚀 Running Locally